Today we’re going to do some experiments with the FilterValues function, which takes two return delimited lists for input…

 #1.
 As I would have known had I read the online help entry, the order of items in the first list determines the order of the items in the result, e.g.,

 #2.
-When there is a significant disparity between the length of the two lists, deciding which list should come first will make a huge difference in how long it takes the function to return its result… and this happens to be the subject of today’s demo, which is based on a file Paul Jansen sent me about six months ago and which I have modified in various ways and am sharing with his kind permission.
+When there is a significant disparity between the length of the two lists, deciding which list should come first will make a huge difference in how long it takes the function to return its result… and this happens to be the subject of today’s demo, which is based on a file Paul Jansen sent me several months ago and which I have modified in various ways and am sharing with his kind permission.

 1. Download and open the demo file: filtering-values-v1.zip

 2. Click one of these two buttons

 Note: To eliminate the possibility of caching skewing the timings, data is generated fresh each time you click one of the “filtervalues” buttons.

 - Unsurprisingly, the more work you ask FilterValues to do, the longer it will take to return a result.

 - However, for a given pair of lists, Long/Short is significantly faster than Short/Long.

 - For Short/Long, the amount of “overlap” between the two lists has an inverse effect on rendering time — the more overlap, the less time to render.